-Jean Smilowski (1927-1989) was the son of immigrants, who in 1923 came from Poland to France, to settle in Lille, a city in northern France.
+Jean Smilowski (1927-1989) was the son of immigrants, who in 1923 migrated from Poland to France and settled in Lille, a city in northern France.

-Because of financial problems the family became homeless, and from 1943 on they went to live in kind of a cabin in the outskirts of the city, in the area of the fortresses of Vauban.
+Because of financial problems the family became homeless, so from 1943 on they went to live in kind of a cabin in the outskirts of the city in the area of the fortresses of Vauban.

-In 1960 an accident at his job made Smilowski an invalid.
+In 1960 because of an accident at his job Smilowski became invalid.
 He had to stop working and to have something to do, he began making paintings.

-Smilowski lived a solitary life, and probably not many people knew about his creative activities.
+Smilowski lived a solitary life and probably no one knew about his creative activities.

-The oeuvre and the decorated walls are being cared for by the Association la Poterne in Lille, formed in 1993.
+The oeuvre and the decorated walls are under the care of the Association la Poterne in Lille, formed in 1993.

-Smiloswki moved to another house, elsewhere in the city, where he lived for another four years.
+Smilowski moved to a house elsewhere in the city, where he lived for another four years.
 He died in 1989.

 * Movie l´Ampleur de Smiloswki (1984) byYahan Laffort and Jean Michel Compiègne

 * Patrick Lepetit, "Jean Smilowski.
 Pour l'amour de Ramona". in Nouvelle Revue Moderne (summer 2009, nr 24).
 Translated into english this article was republished in OEE texts.